ivanadr/ivanadr/README.md

 - Making the first interactive map (plotly express, GeoPandas) and first $\LaTeX$ document
 - Integrating Stata with Python in Jupiter lab through Stata's API
 - Understanding Floating point system and representation of numbers in computer memory (which explains, e.g. why $\sum{\frac{x_i}{n}}$ may not equal $\frac{1}{n}\sum{x_i}$ when manipulating data series, while it is true in Math theory)
-- My fist 'real life' data project that supported an asynchronous university swim competition during Covid, because it combined community building, project management and coding
+- My first 'real life' data project that supported an asynchronous university swim competition during Covid, because it combined community building, project management and coding

 #### Fun facts ⚡
 I enjoy swimming and reading plays